neomjs/neo/resources/data/deck/learnneo/p/Events.md

 pairs as you need.

 The code below shows two text fields, with `listeners` for `change` and `focusEnter`.
-(The events for any component is documened in the API docs.)
+(The events for any component are documened in the API docs.)

 <pre data-neo>
 import Base from '../../../../src/container/Base.mjs';